Raveshaww/azure-exam-notes/README.md

-# Azure
+# Azure Exam Notes
-A collection of my Azure notes.
+A collection of my Azure exam notes.
 May they be of help to someone!